mail2mrcm/springboot-microservices/README.md

 |Spring Boot Actuator| This is used for health check of the application|[Health Check](https://www.baeldung.com/spring-boot-actuators)
 |Spring Cloud OpenFeign|This is used as rest client for internal communication|[Rest Client](https://www.baeldung.com/spring-cloud-openfeign)

+>[!NOTE]
+>I have created various version of the project in the repository and each project is added with some additional features/libraries/components
+>but tried to maintain every next version must have all libraries pervious version contained.
+Also created one line of description against each version for clarity.

   ![image](https://github.com/mail2mrcm/tech4all/assets/118661926/a567b87c-0729-44aa-bf43-283a66fecb62)
   - `Spring Config server` - This is used to externalize application configurations.
 [Spring Cloud Config](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/)